factorhouse/kpow/secure-config/README.md

 #### Encrypt sensitive variables

-Keystore and key passwords are a common variable that you may want to secure.
+Keystore and key passwords are common variables that you may want to secure.

 ```
 SSL_KEYSTORE_PASSWORD=mykeystorepassword